SnArchive/.github/profile/README.md

 **Sni Archives** aims for the remembrance of the old and promote simplicity.

-🌈 Looking for members - everyone who believes that some things are better **simple** is welcomed
+🌈 Looking for members - everyone who is willing to be a **good** member is welcomed.

 Maintainer-
 [snipc](https://snipc.fr.to)